 SECTION 4.
 Each team shall designate to the referee one or more contestant(s) as its captain(s).
-(One of) the visiting captain(s) shall call a coin toss.
-The coin toss shall determine: (1) choice of options at the beginning of the second period for each weight class and (2) which individual is to appear on the mat first for each weight class.
+One of the visiting captain(s) shall call a disk toss.
+The colored disk shall fall unimpeded to the mat and shall determine: (1)

-The winner of the coin toss may choose the odd or even number of the 10 weight classes, with 125 being odd, 133 being even, etc. (See 4-5 and 4-9.)
+choice of options at the beginning of the second period for each weight class and (2) which individual is to appear on the mat first for each weight class.
+The winner of the disk toss may choose the odd or even number of the 10 weight classes, with 125 being odd, 133 being even, etc. (See 4-6 and 4-10.)